devgizzo/homerow/README.md

 ## Other key mappings

-* My bindings also provide A + space to call a menu to launch arbitrary apps
+* My bindings also provide A + space to call a menu to launch arbitrary apps (arcmenu or raycast or anything else)
-* Caps Lock and ctrl are swapped and a tap on Caps Lock which is ctrl results in toggling the visibility of the Gnome Dash for reference on where to go or which apps are open.
+* On linux Caps Lock and ctrl are swapped and a tap on Caps Lock which is ctrl results in toggling the visibility of the Gnome Dash for reference on where to go or which apps are open.
+On MacOS I set this to toggle dock visibility and set caps to command because it's the most used modifier key on macos.
 * A + Q to quit apps
 * Z layer provides cursor movement single step and some other common text operations.
 * X layer provides cursor movement single step with selection